Skip to main content

 • A picture needs a description to explain what is happening in the picture.

 It is best to write long descriptions for images as you are authoring a course and choosing images to use, to avoid a last-minute panic before publishing.
-Ideally images need to have captions as well (with attribution information if the image is not yours).
+Ideally images need to have captions (with attribution information if the image is not yours).
+The Asset register template has a column for long descriptions.

 7. Assessment and rewards